Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Simulated Experiments Analysis

 \subsection{Baselines}

-In our simulated experiments (Table~\ref{tab:results}), we first compare TAMPURA to reinforcement learning via deep Q networks (DQN), and to Monte Carlo tree search (MCTS), illustrating that on the long time horizon tasks TAMPURA can tackle, these methods often fail to find plans which achieve any reward at all.
+In our simulated experiments (Table~\ref{tab:results}), we compare to many baselines from across the literature on sample-based POMDPs, reinforcement learning, and belief-space TAMP.
 Because our approach relies on closed-loop belief-space controllers, we are unable to fairly compare to point-based POMDP solvers that plan in the state space~\cite{pomcp, despot}.
 Instead we elect to compare to a variant of these planners that performs the MCTS in belief space~\cite{pomcpow, curtis2022taskdirected}.
-We also compare TAMPURA to TAMPURA ablations which also utilize symbolic guidance to construct a sparse abstract MDP, but vary the procedures used for model-learning and decision-making.
+We also compare TAMPURA to ablations resembling the limitations of previous belief-space TAMP methods.
 TAMPURA uses the proposed Bayes optimistic model learning strategy, and the LAO*~\cite{lao} probabilistic planner to solve the resulting BSSP problem.
-We compare to other decision-making strategies commonly used in belief-space TAMP such as weighted all outcomes (WAO) ~\cite{SSReplan} and maximum likelihood observation (MLO) determinizations~\cite{bhpn, rohan_belief_tamp}.
-Additionally, we compare to different model learning strategies including epsilon-greedy exploration around the optimal MDP solution and contingent planning~\cite{contingent_tamp}, which corresponds to performing no model learning and positing an effective uniform distribution over possible observations.
+We compare to other non-probabilistic decision-making strategies commonly used in belief-space TAMP such as weighted all outcomes (WAO) ~\cite{SSReplan} and maximum likelihood observation (MLO) determinized planning~\cite{bhpn, rohan_belief_tamp}.
+Additionally, we compare to different model learning strategies including epsilon-greedy exploration described in Section~\ref{sec:solution_guided} and contingent belief-space TAMP~\cite{contingent_tamp}, which corresponds to performing no model learning and positing an effective uniform distribution over possible observations.